ambarineerajkumar/nifty_500_quarterly_results-power-bi-project/README.md

 Sum of profit sector  = 1.28M

-Total Operating Profit = 710.1
+Total Operating Profit = 710.1 K

 Sum of revenue and tax = 3.78M